-We have financed our operations primarily through private placements of our equity and convertible notes, the public offerings of our common stock, and payments received under our product development partnerships and licensing arrangements.
+We have financed our operations primarily through private placements of our equity, the issuance of convertible notes, the public offerings of our common stock, and payments received under our product development partnerships and licensing arrangements.

-As of June 30, 2020, we had \$587.4 million of cash, cash equivalents and marketable and equity securities compared to \$601.3 million at December 31, 2019.
-The investments in marketable securities are further described above in footnote 5 in the Notes to Financial Statements in Item 1 of Part I of this Quarterly Report on Form 10-Q. We expect to continue to receive additional payments from our collaborators for research and development services rendered, additional milestone, opt-in, contingent payments and royalties.
-Our ability to receive milestone payments and contingent payments from our partners' abilities to achieve certain levels of research and development activities and is therefore uncertain at this time.
+As of September 30, 2020, we had \$582.9 million of cash, cash equivalents and marketable and equity securities compared to \$601.3 million as of December 31, 2019.
+The investments in marketable securities are further described above in Note 5 in the Notes to Financial Statements in Item 1 of Part I of this Quarterly Report on Form 10-Q. We expect to continue to receive additional payments from our collaborators for research and development services rendered, additional milestone, opt-in, contingent payments and royalties.
+Our ability to receive milestone payments and contingent payments from our partners is dependent upon either our ability or our partners' abilities to achieve certain levels of research and development activities and is therefore uncertain at this time.